gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeSmells/DiogoAntunes/README.md

 ![img.png](Assets/img.png)

-I briefly mentioned it in the Design Patterns section do to its contribution towards, to an extent, aiding worse encapsulation in the Memento Design Pattern.
+I briefly mentioned it in the Design Patterns section due to its contribution towards, to an extent, aiding worse encapsulation in the Memento Design Pattern.
 It's used to store values of attributes stored in the save file for quick access via getters in the SaveSlot nested class of Saves: